GabeZacarias/ClientWebsite/README.md

 # ClientWebsite
 A website created for a violin teacher.
  - Everything displayed on website was asked by client
-   - Colors, Pages, Theme, Simple
+   - Colors, Pages, Theme, Simplicity

 Website can be found at www.natalierudoi.com